DanielMaritim/email-template/README.md

 # email-template

+## HTML email

-a simple email template made using html and css
+a simple email template made using html and inline  css